hudson-and-thames/mlfinlab/docs/source/implementations/codependence_marti.rst

 - it is not robust to noise
 - it may be undefined if the distribution of one of these variables have infinite second moment.

-More robust correlation coefficients are copula-based dependence measures such as Spearman’s rho":
+More robust correlation coefficients are copula-based dependence measures such as Spearman’s rho:

 .. math::
     \rho_{S}(X, Y) &= 12 E[F_{X}(X), F_{Y}(Y)] - 3 \\
     &= \rho(F_{X}(X), F_{Y}(Y))

-"and its statistical estimate":
+and its statistical estimate:

 .. math::
     \hat{\rho}_{S}(X, Y) = 1 - \frac{6}{T(T^2-1)}\sum_{t=1}^{T}(X^{(t)}- Y^{(t)})^2

 where :math:`X` and :math:`Y` are univariate random variables, :math:`F_{X}(X)` is the cumulative distribution function of :math:`X` , :math:`X^{(t)}` is the :math:`t` -th sorted observation of :math:`X` , and :math:`T` is the
-total number of observations.
+total number of observations".

 Our method is a wrapper for the scipy spearmanr function.
 For more details about the function and its parameters, please visit `scipy documentation <https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.stats.spearmanr.html>`_.